keithalewis/math/um2.md

 > _There is nothing new to be discovered in physics now.
 All that remains is more and more precise measurement_.

-The Rayleigh-Jeans law for black-body electromagnetic radiation fit experimental observation for low tempuratures, but was drasticly wrong as the tempurature increased.
+The Rayleigh-Jeans law for black-body electromagnetic radiation fit experimental observation for low temperatures, but was drastically wrong as the temperature increased.
-Max Planck showed it was possible to fit the data by assuming radiation could only be emitted in a minimal increment.
-His main contibution to science was not the constant that fitted the data, it was getting his contemporaries to focus on understanding why that worked.
+Max Planck showed it was possible to fit the observed data by assuming radiation could only be emitted in a minimal increment.
+His main contribution to science was not the constant that fitted the data, it was getting his contemporaries to focus on understanding why that worked.
 The result was the development of quantum mechanics.

-There is something drastingly wrong with the Black-Scholes/Merton
+There is something drastically wrong with the Black-Scholes/Merton theory due to their assumption of continuous time trading.
-theory: their mathmatical fiction of perfectly liquid continous time trading.
-Only a finite number of trades can be executed.
+Merton provided a closed form formula for the price of barrier options in [@Mer1973] using the reflection principal for Brownian motion.
+A mathematical artifact of Brownian motion implies their theory gives the same the value for a barrier option that knocks in (or out) the $n$-th time the barrier is hit for any $n > 0$.

+This untenable conclusion can be avoided by accepting the fact that every hedging strategy involves only a finite number of trades and there are no perfect hedges, something every derivative trader knows after the first week on the job.
+They just want to know what initial hedge to put on, and when and how much to adjust the initial hedge to replicate the derivative contract obligations.
+Half a century on from B-S/M, the mathematical finance community has not been able to come up with an answer to this basic problem.

+Another pernicious influence of the B-S/M model that [@Ros1978] pointed out was their result had nothing to do with probability, it only involved geometry.

+> _If there are no arbitrage opportunities in the capital markets, then there exists a (not generally unique) valuation operator, $L$_.

+His valuation operator $L$ was a linear functional on the prices of instruments.

+$B(S)^* = ba(S)$.

+Linear operator as an integral.

 The Black-Scholes/Merton theory give

-Merton provided a closed form formula for the price of barrier options in ??? using the reflection principal of Brownian motion.
-There is a glaring error in the classical Black-Scholes/Merton theory for option pricing.

 is imperfect.
 Market instruments are not perfectly liquid;